bihor/backendtools/Documentation/Introduction/Index.rst

 Tool 6: helps you to find images with no title- oder alternative-text.
 This tool can set that values for you too.

-Tool 7: helps you to find missing images.
+Tool 7: helps you to find missing files/images.
 This tool shows you where they are used.

 Tool 8: you can import simple redirect rules form your .htaccess to the table sys_redirect.